sitatec/Go4Lunch/README.md

   - Firebase firestore
 #### Tests
   - Espresso
-  - UI Automator (for some specifics cases that espresso doesn't support, i.e. clicking on google maps markers)
+  - UI Automator (for some specifics cases that espresso doesn't support, i.g. clicking on google maps markers)
   - Junit4
   - Mockito

+# Tools
+  - Travis CI
+  - Jacoco
+  - Codecov
+  - Codeclimate

 # Build
 To be able to build the project you need google maps and google place API key(s), and store them in your local.properties file like this: